opencost/opencost/spec/opencost-specv01.md

 # OpenCost Specification

-The OpenCost Spec is a vendor-neutral specification for measuring and allocating infrastructure and container costs in Kubernetes environments.
+The OpenCost Specification is a vendor-neutral specification for measuring and allocating infrastructure and container costs in Kubernetes environments.

 ## Introduction

 Kubernetes enables complex deployments of containerized workloads, which are often transient and consume variable amounts of cluster resources.
 While this enables teams to construct powerful solutions to a broad range of technical problems, it also creates complexities when measuring the resource utilization and costs of workloads and their associated infrastructure within the dynamics of shared Kubernetes environments.

 As Kubernetes adoption increases within an organization, these complexities become a business-critical challenge to solve.
 In this document, we specify a vendor-agnostic methodology for accurately measuring and allocating the costs of a Kubernetes cluster to its hosted tenants.
 This community resource is maintained by Kubernetes practitioners and we welcome all contributions.